Cantera/cantera-website/pages/science/reactions.rst

    \mathrm{A + B \rightleftharpoons C + D}

-with a forward rate constant defined as a modified Arrhenius function:
+with a forward rate constant :math:`k_f` defined as a modified Arrhenius function:

 .. math::

    k_f = A T^b e^{-E_a / RT}

-and the forward reaction rate calculated as:
+where :math:`A` is the pre-exponential factor, :math:`T` is the temperature, :math:`b` is the temperature exponent, :math:`E_a` is the activation energy, and :math:`R` is the gas constant.
+The forward reaction rate is then calculated
+as:

 .. math::